-In the Eye On Baseball Top 10s, here's what we do: rank players according to criteria.
-Those criteria change depending upon week and whim, but the Top 10s will always be informed by some angle or another.
-(Note that the absence of an angle is itself an angle!)
+In the Eye On Baseball Top 10, here's what we do: rank players according to criteria.
+Those criteria change depending upon week and whim, but the Top 10 will always be informed by some angle or another.
+(Note that the absence of an angle is itself an angle ...)

-And that brings us to this week's guiding query: Who are the best position players and pitchers in the American League Central?
+And that brings us to this week's guiding query: Who have been the best position players and pitchers of the 2013 season?

-And now let us recite baseball names for purposes of SEO and making you angry.
+So now let us recite even more hot baseball names for purposes of SEO and making you angry.
 As always, feel free to brandish your incorrect opinions and make idle threats in the comments section.